elan0baharie/Artemis-Project/README.md

 * Open the application in your Atom text editor with the following command:

 > $ atom .

+>> Note that there is a period following the atom command.
+This is telling the terminal to open all of the files in your current directory under atom.

 This opens all files in the current folder in your Atom text editor